Underground Storage Tanks (UST)

 Local Oversight Programs (LOPs) and County or City Local Implementing Agencies (LIAs)

 The objective of the LOP Agency is to provide the Contractor with the means to identify and oversee the investigation and remediation of UST petroleum release sites within its jurisdiction.
 The contract is a part of the State’s overall program, referred to as the Local Oversight Program (LOP), to assist local governmental agencies in oversight and remediation at UST release sites.
 Pursuant to Health and Safety Code Section 25297.1, work performed under the LOP Agency Contract shall be consistent with cleanup standards specified by the State and applicable Regional Water Boards.
 Corrective action shall comply with all applicable waste discharge requirements, state policies for water quality control, State and Regional Water Board water quality control plans, Health and Safety Code Chapters 6.7, and Chapters 16 of Title 23, California Code of Regulations.
-There are two LOPs within our Regional Water Board, County of Riverside and San Diego.
+There are two LOPs within our Regional Water Board, the counties of Riverside and San Diego.
 San Bernardino County is a Local Implementing Agency.

 - State Wide Contact List